wso2/docs-ob-toolkit-uk/en/docs/get-started/dynamic-client-registration.md

     2. Open the `<IS_HOME>/repository/conf/deployment.toml` file.

-    3. Configure the jwks endpoints as follows.
+    3. Configure the JWKS endpoints as follows.
 These endpoints are used for validating the SSA signature.

         ```toml
         [open_banking.dcr]